nvsmith/webdev-resources/JavaScript/React/react-for-github-pages.md

     # Discard all changes and revert to prior commit state
     git checkout .

+    # Remove untracked files and directories
+    git clean -df

+    # Move back to a development or feature branch to continue working
+    git checkout development
     ```

 2. And repeat the cycle of development: